Spain gears up for summer, lifts restrictions on U.K. tourists

 Tourism is a mainstay of the Spanish economy and Sanchez expressed hope that it can be “the engine that hauls the economy forward” after the economic devastation of the pandemic.

-The tourism sector accounted for 12 per cent of Spanish GDP in 2019, but that plummeted to just under 6 per cent in 2020.
+The tourism sector accounted for 12% of Spanish GDP in 2019, but that plummeted to just under 6% in 2020.